 Sam attended the prestigious Manhattan School of Music Jazz Pre-College program through high school where he greatly expanded his musical boundaries and made important musical connections.
 During this period Sam also studied with Jesse Stacken, Karim Merchant and Garry Dial.

-Currently Sam is a rising junior at William Paterson University in the Jazz Performance program, on full scholarship.
-Here, he has studied with Armen Donelian, James Weidman, Mulgrew Miller, Harold Mabern, and Cecil Bridgewater.
+Sam completed his undergraduate at William Paterson University in the Jazz Performance program, on full scholarship.
+Here, he studied with Armen Donelian, James Weidman, Mulgrew Miller, Harold Mabern, and Cecil Bridgewater.

-Sam regularly performs at William Paterson with various ensembles and around New York City in many different settings and groups.
+Sam regularly performs with various ensembles in and around New York City in many different settings and groups.
 He released his first CD, “Distance Traveled” in 2012, featuring Kaitlyn Fay (vocals), Daseul Kim (bass), and Ryan Palermo (drums).
-He is currently in the process of recording his second CD, comprised of original compositions, to be released later this year.
-He has performed in New York City at Rockwood Music Hall, and is a regular performer at the Kitano Jam Sessions where he receives high praise.
-He is an Artist in Residence at the Louis Armstrong Music Therapy program at Beth Israel Hospital.
+He is about to release his second CD of original compositions entitled “People and Places” this fall featuring Matt Niedbalski (drums) Adrian Moring (bass) and Rich Perry (Tenor Sax.)
+He has performed in New York City at Rockwood Music Hall, and is a regular performer at the Kitano Jam Session, Rue B and Smalls where he receives high praise.
+He is a volunteer scholar and performer at the Louis Armstrong Music Therapy program at Beth Israel Hospital.

 Sam is recognized as having a talent well beyond his years and is seen as on a strong path to being a unique voice on the piano.
 His music is something that has to be experienced and heard to be fully understood.
 It is truly remarkable.